Contact Tracing

 State and local public health officials determine which contagious diseases need to be actively monitored based on several factors, such as how quickly the disease spreads, how much is already known about the disease, and how severe the disease is.
 A list of North Carolina’s reportable contagious diseases can be found online.

-An NC Contact Tracer may verify basic information, such as your first and last name, date of birth, or address.
+If you are called for public health outreach about communicable diseases, you may be asked to verify basic information, such as your first and last name, date of birth, or address.
 They may also ask you for information about your recent travel, who you have been in contact with, your symptoms and medical history (including vaccination status) and resources you may need to stay safe.

-You will only receive a phone call from an NC Contact Tracer if your positive test result is reported to the state and local health department, contact tracing is being performed for that disease, and you are a priority case patient or contact.
+You will only receive a phone call from your local health department or the NC DHHS Division of Public Health if your positive test result is reported to the state and local health department, case investigation and contact tracing is being performed for that disease, and you are a priority case patient or contact.
 Otherwise, you may only receive a text or email, or you may not receive any outreach.

 If you complete a test that provides results at home without supervision from a testing provider, the state and local health departments will not be informed of your result or attempt to contact you.
 However, if you complete a test at home that is sent to a lab and the disease is actively being monitored in your area, you may be contacted.
 If you require further support, please call your local health department.

-If a NC Contact Tracer calls and doesn’t reach you, they may leave a voicemail.
+If a public health outreach call is made but doesn’t reach you, a voicemail may be left.
 Additionally, you may also receive a text or email.
 If you require further support, please call your local health department.

-If you cannot be reached by email, text or phone your local health department may send a certified letter by mail or follow up with you in person.
+If you cannot be reached by email, text or phone, the NC DHHS Division of Public Health or your local health department may send a certified letter by mail or follow up with you in person.

-Contact tracing works best if everyone responds.
-The NC Contact Tracer may make multiple attempts to reach you.
-Answering the phone if an NC Contact Tracer calls, reviewing all outreach by text message or email, and providing information as requested helps to protect your loved ones and your community.
+Public health outreach, including case investigation and contact tracing, works best if everyone responds.
+Multiple attempts may be made to reach you.
+Answering the phone if you are called about public health outreach, reviewing all outreach by text message or email, and providing information as requested helps to protect your loved ones and your community.

-Yes, if you have been vaccinated against the disease you tested positive for or were exposed to, you should still respond to outreach from an NC Contact Tracer.
-The contact tracer may ask you questions about your vaccination status and, depending on your vaccination status and any symptoms, can give appropriate guidance or end outreach to you, if it is not needed.
+Yes, if you have been vaccinated against the disease you tested positive for or were exposed to, you should still respond to outreach.
+The public health professional may ask you questions about your vaccination status and, depending on your vaccination status and any symptoms, can give appropriate guidance or end outreach to you, if it is not needed.

-If you have received communication about NC contact tracing in error, please call your local health department.
+If you have received communication about NC communicable diseases in error, please call your local health department.